paritytech/docs.capi.dev/docs/introduction.md

 # Introduction

 Capi is a framework for crafting interactions with Substrate chains.
-It consists of a development server and fluent API, which facilitates multistep, multichain interactions without compromising either performance or ease of use.
+It consists of a development server and fluent API, which facilitates multichain interactions without compromising either performance or ease of use.

 The remainder of this page focuses on the impetus for this initiative.
 If you